ERNICommunity/angular-starter-project/README.md

 Angular 10 uses TSLint by default.
 Linting is done automatically with each commit (as long as the Git-Tool you use supports pre-commit hooks).
 It can be invoked manually by calling `ng lint`.

 The AirBnB Styleguide for TSLint (https://github.com/progre/tslint-config-airbnb) provides quite an extensive (and strict) set of rules.
-As an example for using a stylguide, it has been included into the ERNI Angular Starter Project.
+As an example for using a styleguide, it has been included into the ERNI Angular Starter Project.
 As soon as Angular has been moved from TSLint to ESLint, this styleguide will also have to be replaced with the ESLint version.

 Deactivating the AirBnB-Styleguide can be done quite easily by removing `tslint-config-airbnb` from the `extends` section in the file `tslint.json`.